jetbrains-academy/Testing-Course/introduction/finding_elements/finding elements with complex css selectors/task.md

 <p><strong>Using descendants</strong></p>

-<p>Let's try to find the element with the text &quot;Went swimming&quot;.
+<p>Let's try to find the element with the text &quot;After bathing&quot;.
 To solve that task, we can take the element located above the needed element in the hierarchy.
 We can write the following selector:</p>

 <p><code>#post2 .title</code></p>